Clinton–Lewinsky scandal: Collateral scandals

 Henry Hyde, Republican chair of the House Judiciary Committee and lead House manager, also had an affair while in office as a state legislator.
 Hyde, aged 70 during the Lewinsky hearings, dismissed it as a "youthful indiscretion" (he had been 41).

 Republican congressman Bob Livingston had been widely expected to become Speaker of the United States House of Representatives in the next Congressional session.
 Then just weeks away after Flynt revealed the affair, Livingston resigned and challenged Clinton to do the same.

-Bob Barr (R-GA) another Republican House manager, had an affair while married.
+Bob Barr (R-GA) another Republican House manager, had an extramarital affair.
 Barr had been the first lawmaker in either chamber to call for Clinton's resignation due to the Lewinsky affair.
 Barr lost a primary challenge less than three years after the impeachment proceedings.

 Dan Burton (R-IN) said, "No one, regardless of what party they serve, no one, regardless of what branch of government they serve, should be allowed to get away with these alleged sexual improprieties ..."
 In 1998, Burton admitted that he himself had had an affair in 1983 which produced a child.

 Newt Gingrich (R-GA) US Representative, Speaker of the House and leader of the Republican Revolution of 1994, admitted in 1998 to having had an affair with then House Agriculture Committee staffer Callista Bisek while he was still married to his second wife, at the same time as he was leading the impeachment of Bill Clinton for perjury regarding an affair with intern Monica Lewinsky.